bmiller59/dtgwg-cred-tf/dtg.md

 This document specifies a unified schema for seven subtypes of W3C Verifiable Credentials used in the Decentralized Trust Graph (DTG).
 These credentials allow for privacy-preserving zero-knowledge proofs (ZKPs) of personhood, community membership, and facts about relationships from the perspective of the entities involved.

 1.  **Community Credential** (VCC): Establishes membership in a community defined by a Community DID (C-DID).
-2.  **Personhood Credential** (PHC): A specialized VCC issued by a C-DID listed in a trust registry (PHC-DID) to establish verified personhood.
+2.  **Personhood Credential** (PHC): A specialized VCC issued by a C-DID listed in a high assurance trust registry (PHC-DID) to establish verified personhood.
 3.  **Relationship Credential** (VRC): Establishes a directional relationship edge between two entities within the same community context.
 4.  **Persona Credential** (VPC): Enables an entity to share a specific persona/context without creating a new DTG edge.
 5.  **Endorsement Credential** (VEC): Endorses another entity for skills or accomplishments.